oasis-tcs/openc2-oc2ls/oc2ls.md

     *  MUST NOT respond with OK/200.
     *  SHOULD respond with Bad Request/400.
     *  MAY respond with the 500 status code.
-*  With no Target specifiers MUST respond with response code 200.
+*  With no Target Specifiers MUST respond with response code 200.
-*  With the "versions" Target specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Language Versions supported by the consumer.
+*  With the "versions" Target Specifier MUST respond with status 200 and populate the versions field with a list of the OpenC2 Language Versions supported by the consumer.
-*  With the "profiles" Target specifier MUST respond with status 200 and populate the profiles field with a list of profiles supported by the consumer.
+*  With the "profiles" Target Specifier MUST respond with status 200 and populate the profiles field with a list of profiles supported by the consumer.
-*  With the "pairs" Target specifier MUST respond with status 200 and populate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
+*  With the "pairs" Target Specifier MUST respond with status 200 and populate the pairs field with a list of action target pairs that define valid commands supported by the consumer.
-* With the "rate_limit" Target specifier populated:
+* With the "rate_limit" Target Specifier populated:
     * SHOULD respond with status 200 and populate the rate_limit field with the maximum number of Commands per minute that the Consumer may support.
     * MAY respond with status 200 and with the rate_limit field unpopulated.